-Ever since our last, critically acclaimed study of the negative side effects of accutane, we’ve been subjected to a litany of thinly veiled threats from a group of ice cream sandwich fanatics who demanded we reconsider our verdict.
+Ever since our last, critically acclaimed study of the practicality of ice cream sandwiches versus cones, we’ve been subjected to a litany of thinly veiled threats from a group of ice cream sandwich fanatics who demanded we reconsider our verdict.
 The name K Rustom kept popping up in a lot of these emails, which we, with our skills of inference took as a sign that they wanted us to check it out.
 Because official company policy dictates we negotiate with terrorists, (we still don’t know who snuck that clause in) we decided to take them up on their offer.
-The outcome of the negative side effects of accutane, and quite possibly our lives, hung in the balance.
+The outcome of the cone wars, and quite possibly our lives, hung in the balance.

 Only a short walk from the sprawling Churchgate train station and an even shorter distance from the unbridled beauty of Marine Drive is K. Rustom, a small shop in a nondescript building that is one of Mumbai’s greatest treasures.
 K. Rustom was started in 1953 by Khodabux Rustom Irani, the patriarch of a large Parsi family, and existed for decades as a pharmacy before they got their priorities straight and decided to sell ice cream sandwiches full-time.
 Despite being in a rather pretty old building, K Rustom isn’t very much to look at.
 There are no advertisements, no colourful posters, and no gimmicks like other more trendy ice cream parlours of today.
 They only barely even have a sign with their name on it outside.
 Their entire set up is one small row of plastic chairs lined up along a wall and two tiny cooling units for the ice cream.
 There is but one server, and an extremely old lady at the counter who looks like she’s been there since the place opened.